 When Prince Philip and Queen Elizabeth wed in 1947, the Greek Prince was seen as fairly undesirable by the British people.
 Despite his royal heritage, the prince’s sordid past certainly raised some eyebrows.
 Though Netflix’s The Crown addresses some of Prince Philip’s past, here are the dark secrets you probably never knew about his life.

 In exile from the beginning

-Prince Phillip was born in 1921 to Princess Alice of Battenberg and Prince Andrew of Greece and Denmark.
+Prince Philip was born in 1921 to Princess Alice of Battenberg and Prince Andrew of Greece and Denmark.
 His father Prince Andrew was the King of Greece’s brother.

 However, when Prince Philip turned 1, his uncle was effectively removed from the throne, and the family was forced to flee.
-Prince Phillip was carried away in a fruit crate.
+Prince Philip was carried away in a fruit crate.

 Next: A boy with no surname

 As is the case with many royals, Prince Philip had no last name.
 In boarding school, he was merely called Philip of Greece.
 When he got to school, he was bullied because he had no surname.